 The theme is justified in giving voice to the arts – namely Education by Art – facilitating the task of educators, teachers, students and parents.
 The autonomy of children is a crucial step for their future and society in activities that stimulate and arouse curiosity and the desire to acquire new knowledge.

-Therefore, we do not omit sensitive issues in the Preschool and the 1st BEC: unprepared teachers and teachers without motivation for the area in question; prioritizing results over quality; and the scarcity of teaching and auxiliary staff.
-These are constraints that guide us to a question: What is the role of Education by Art for the evolution of the EP and the 1st BEC?
+Therefore, we do not omit sensitive issues in the Preschool and the 1st CEB: unprepared teachers and teachers without motivation for the area in question; prioritizing results over quality; and the scarcity of teaching and auxiliary staff.
+These are constraints that guide us to a question: What is the role of Education by Art for the evolution of the PE and the 1st CEB?

 We stipulated objectives for the study: a) to associate Education by Art with the promotion of self-education; b) to evaluate the promotion of arts in teaching, including interdisciplinarity, multidisciplinarity and transdisciplinarity and the realization of events; c) justify the dimension of Art therapy in school and non-school contexts; d) understand school performance with performance in artistic activities in non-school context and in children with special needs.